sumanjs/suman/README.md

 # Why
 >  I wrote Suman because I thought Mocha was woefully lacking, and that AVA was too tightly coupled with Babel.
 >  If your team is interested in speeding up your testing cycles, Suman is the absolute right place to look for answers.
->  Suman is designed to be 'better all-around' than AVA, TapJS and Mocha, etc.
+>  Suman is designed to be 'better all-around' than AVA, TapJS and Mocha, etc. Reading the issue tracker for Mocha
+>  made it very apparent that Mocha was never going to be vastly improved.
 >